WPManageNinja/wpsocialninja-docs/guide/facebook-feed/how-to-customize-facebook-feed-with-wp-social-ninja.md

 # Facebook Feed Settings

 WP Social Ninja Facebook feed settings have unique features to highlight your brand.
-Let’s see how to customize your Facebook feed easily.
+Let's see how to customize your Facebook feed easily.

+## Feed

-## Feed **WP Social Ninja** offers detailed **Feed** settings for users with multiple options to customize the feed section.
+**WP Social Ninja** offers detailed **Feed** settings for users with multiple options to customize the feed section.

 After clicking on the Feed, a drop-down menu will appear.